Karlıova District

 Karlıova District is a district of Bingöl Province in Turkey.
 The town of Karlıova is the seat and the district had a population of 28,309 in 2021.

 The district was established in 1934.

+Geography

+Karlıova Basin is surrounded by Karagöl, Şeytan and Bingöl Mountains in the north, Şerafettin Mountains in the south and Turna Mountain in the west.
+The largest lake in Karlıova is Lake Bahri.

 Composition

 Beside the town of Karlıova, the district encompasses forty-seven villages and twenty-two hamlets.